sadiqahmed2001/sound_recognize-and-speak/README.md

 conclusion:-
-The above code is written for the puprose of problem solving the labour cost problems like for an instance if the resturant or any small scale bussiness have to take a feedback or take any orders from customer they must have to hire the skilled person to handel customer. but this program which i written it can be modify in such a mannner that can be handle huge customers at a time to solve the problems for online platforms like uber,zommato,myntra,flipkart,amazon many moree...
+The above code is written for problem-solving labor cost problems for instance if the restaurant or any small-scale business has to take feedback or take any orders from customers they must have to hire a skilled person to handle customers. but this program which I wrote can be modified in such a manner that it can handle huge customers at a time to solve the problems for online platforms like Uber,zommato,myntra, Flipkart, amazon many more...

 references:-
-Python Notes which i have learned till know, and libraries and google.......
+Python Notes which I have learned till now, and libraries and Google.......
 ----------------------------------------------------------------------------------------------------**** By Sadiq Ahmed ***------------------